hassan-salloum/pyfuzz/README.md

 | EAP | EAPOL-MD5 | OnGoing: adding more invalid cases | Ubuntu 20.04.5 / Kali 2022.4  | 1.0.0 | VraiHack | [youtube](https://www.youtube.com/watch?v=jLkujI5uhn4)

 release-1: mean only one template ready to use

-### How to contribute
-If you Want to contribute that will be Great, you will learn a lot!
-Please take a few minutes to [read this](https://github.com/VraiHack/pyfuzz/blob/main/contribute.md)!